-The products and outputs of a Working Group may be prescribed by the Charter such as a report, recommendations, guidelines, self-assessment or defined by the process under which the WG operates (e.g., Policy Development Process).
+The products and outputs of a Working Group may be prescribed by the Charter such as a report, recommendations, guidelines, self-assessment or defined by the process under which the WG operates (e.g. Policy Development Process).
 In addition, the Working Group might decide that additional products or outputs are required in order to carry out its Charter in an efficient and productive manner such as a statement of work or a project plan.
 Working Groups should be encouraged to review products and outputs from other WGs and/or consult with ICANN Staff to decide what additional products or outputs would be advisable to develop.
 Links to some examples of products and outputs produced by other GNSO Working Groups can be found hereunder:

-- Initial Report IRTP Part A WG Initial Report - Final Report GNSO Final Report on Domain Tasting - Public Comment Review Sheet Fast Flux Public Comments Review - Recommendations/Guidelines New gTLDs Principles, Recommendations & Implementation Guidelines - Stakeholder Group/Constituency Statement Template IRTP Part B Constituency Statement Template - Public Comment Announcement Text Post-Expiration Domain Name Recovery Public Comment Announcement - WG Self Assessment Template (TBD-See Section 7.0.))
+- Initial Report IRTP Part A WG Initial Report - Final Report GNSO Final Report on Domain Tasting - Public Comment Review Sheet Fast Flux Public Comments Review - Recommendations / Guidelines New gTLDs Principles, Recommendations & Implementation Guidelines - Constituency Statement Template IRTP Part B Constituency Statement Template - Public Comment Announcement Text Post-Expiration Domain Name Recovery Public Comment Announcement - Self Assessment template (to be developed)